zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    - Test: Access control

   2.</b> Static properties and methods
    - Optional: What’s the point of static properties and methods in Swift?
+   - Test: Static properties and methods